 ICL corrective eye surgery may be an option for patients who do not qualify for LASIK because of dry eyes, thin corneas or if their correction is beyond what corneal surgeries can achieve.
 The goal with ICL surgery is to reduce if not eliminate your dependence on glasses or contact lenses.
 A thorough eye exam is needed to make sure one is a good candidate for surgery.

 Potential candidates for ICL surgery include those who:

-The first step is to schedule a consultation to find out if the Visian spherical or toric implantable collamer lens is the best solution for you.
-During your consult, a thorough eye exam will be completed.
+The first step is to schedule a consultation to find out if the EVO Visian ICL or toric implantable collamer lens is the best solution for you.
+During your consultation, a thorough eye exam will be completed.
 You will be educated about what to expect and the doctor / surgeon will determine if your expectations can be met with the procedure.
-Once this is determined the process is straight-forward.
+Once this is determined, the process is straight-forward.

 The procedure is performed on an outpatient basis and takes about 20 minutes.
 Topical numbing drops and oral sedation are typical.
 Some patients may benefit from IV sedation for additional relaxation, however, ICL surgery is quick and should be near or totally painless.
 The surgery is performed in one of our state-of-the-art operating rooms.
 After your procedure, post-operative instructions regarding medications and activity restrictions will be discussed.

 After Visian ICL surgery, a short recovery period is typically expected.
 Most patients experience improved vision within a few days, with minimal discomfort.
 The ICL provides long-term results, effectively correcting vision and reducing dependence on glasses or contact lenses.
 Patients often achieve excellent visual acuity, sharper focus, and enhanced quality of life, enjoying clear vision for years to come.
 Regular follow-up visits ensure continued success and satisfaction.